lhcb/starterkit-lessons/08-stripping.md

   - The configuration of all strippings, eg, for [Stripping `S21`](https://twiki.cern.ch/twiki/bin/view/LHCb/Stripping21Configuration)

 Additionally, the information on all strippings can be found in the [stripping project website](http://lhcb-release-area.web.cern.ch/LHCb-release-area/DOC/stripping/), where you can see all the algorithms run and cuts applied in each line.
-For example, if we wanted to understand the `StrippingD2hhCompleteEventPromptDst2D2RSLine` line, which we will use from now on, we would go [here](http://lhcb-release-area.web.cern.ch/LHCb-release-area/DOC/stripping/config/stripping21/charmcompleteevent/strippingd2hhcompleteeventpromptdst2d2rsline.html).
+For example, if we wanted to understand the `StrippingD2hhCompleteEventPromptDst2D2RSLine` line, which we used in the [exploring a DST](05-interactive-dst.html) lesson from now on, we would go [here](http://lhcb-release-area.web.cern.ch/LHCb-release-area/DOC/stripping/config/stripping21/charmcompleteevent/strippingd2hhcompleteeventpromptdst2d2rsline.html).

-> # Understanding a stripping line {.challenge}
+> ## Understanding a stripping line {.challenge}
 > Go to the `StrippingD2hhCompleteEventPromptDst2D2RSLine` line definition [here](http://lhcb-release-area.web.cern.ch/LHCb-release-area/DOC/stripping/config/stripping21/charmcompleteevent/strippingd2hhcompleteeventpromptdst2d2rsline.html) and try to understand what do the `CombineParticles` (`D2hhCompleteEventPromptD2KPiSel` and `D2hhCompleteEventPromptDst2D2RSLine`) in there do.
 > How are they different from the decay we built in the [Build your own decay](06-building-decays.html) lesson?
 > Do you understand all LoKi functors?